foundersandcoders/ws-software-design-js/stage-1/closures-and-scope/README.md

 function bar () {
   // local scope (scope B)

-  var baz = 'baz';   // baz is now available in scope B, but not scope A var a = foo + baz; // foo is available in scope B, because it was defined in global scope return a;
+  var pam = 'pam';   // pam is now available in scope B, but not scope A var a = foo + pam; // foo is available in scope B, because it was defined in global scope return a;
 }

-console.log(bar()); // 'foobaz'
+console.log(bar()); // 'foopam'
 console.log(foo);   // 'foo'
-console.log(baz);   // ReferenceError
+console.log(pam);   // ReferenceError
 ```

 More formally, each function has access to its own _local_ scope, and also the scope of the function that _encloses_ it (or global scope, if there is no enclosing function).